The DELE/SIELE & OPI – different kind of exams

 At a minimum, though, we hope that by reading this free sample DELE exam preparation book (number 9.2: DELE / SIELE Exam Orientation and Acing Tips), you will understand how different the DELE is.
 We hope that you will start to sense that extra confidence that comes from knowing precisely what you are up against.
 Also, that you will understand how you should best prepare yourself to meet the unique challenges presented by the DELE / SIELE exam, or the OPI.

-Seamlessly ties in with our 1-on-1 tuition via Skype
+Seamlessly ties in with our personalized, 1-on-1 tuition via Skype / Zoom

-Properly planned and personalised preparation firstly requires such understanding as foundation, but also needs a proper initial diagnostic of your strengths and weaknesses as basis.
-Plus expert, experienced guidance that will provide you with feed-back and correction when you invest your time and mental energy in the essential practice, practice, practice required to become fluent, coherent and correct in your oral and written expression.
+Properly planned and personalised preparation firstly requires such in-depth understanding of your exam as foundation, but it then also needs a proper initial diagnostic of your strengths and weaknesses as basis for designing an affective, personalized study plan.
+Plus: expert, experienced guidance that will provide you with feed-back and correction when you invest your time and mental energy in the essential practice, practice, practice required to become fluent, coherent and correct in your oral and written expression.

 Such expert guidance is best provided one-on-one, not in group classes dominated by the lowest common denominator.
 And why not use modern online tech to have expert tuition in the comfort of your own home, with flexible scheduling, and at low-low rates that reflect Central American overhead costs, not those of North America or Europe…?